 - 2 tablespoons Kahlua or other coffee liqueur

 - 1 jar fudge sauce (mine was 12.25 ounces)

 - Sweetened whipped cream, halved chocolate sandwich cookies to garnish

 - Mix cookie crumbs, melted butter and sugar (if using) in a medium bowl.
 Pat into a greased, 9-inch pie plate.
 Freeze.

 - Set out ice cream to soften while crust freezes.

-- Mix softened ice cream, brandy and Kahula.
-Dump into center of frozen crust and use an offset spatula to smooth top.
+- Mix softened ice cream, brandy, and Kahlua.
+Dump into the center of frozen crust and use an offset spatula to smooth top.
 Freeze till solid, a few hours.

 - Put large spoonfuls of fudge sauce over top of ice cream and quickly spread to cover.
-Ice cream will start melting so you may need to patch with more sauce if it breaks though the topping.
-Place in freezer.
+Ice cream will start melting so you may need to patch with more sauce if it breaks through the topping.
+Place in the freezer.